 Students must receive a "C" grade or better in all prerequisite, core, support and general education courses each semester in order to progress to the next semester or to graduate.

-Physical examination, including documentation of current immunizations, must be completed upon acceptance into the nursing course sequence.
-Annual updating is necessary.
+Physical examination, including documentation of current immunizations, must be completed upon acceptance into the nursing course sequence and updated annually.

 Documented CPR certification at the professional level is required upon admission and must be updated annually.